Ananya4190/V3-3/README.md

 # Function to create nucleus
 def nucleus(Nx, Ny, seed):
-    """
-    Initialize a circular nucleus in the grid.

-    Parameters:
-        Nx (int): Number of grid points along the x-axis.
-        Ny (int): Number of grid points along the y-axis. seed (float): Radius of the circular nucleus.

-    Returns:
-        phi (ndarray): Array representing the phase field with the nucleus. tempr (ndarray): Array representing the temperature field (initialized to zero).
-    """
     phi = np.zeros((Nx, Ny))
     tempr = np.zeros((Nx, Ny))
     for i in range(Nx):